Do you want to keep an eye on your site performance?

 Site24x7 also provides mobile access so that you can monitor your site or application from anywhere.
 One benefit Site24x7 has over Pingdom is that it’s available in a variety of languages, including Chinese, Dutch, English, Finnish, French, Italian, Japanese, Polish, Spanish, and Swedish, making it ideal for users across the globe.

-Overall, users have stated that they enjoy the range of features, but some have received false alerts on occasion.
+In overall, users have stated that they enjoy the range of features, but some have received false alerts on occasion.
+Beware that once you sign up with them, you’ll be spammed hourly by their system about your webpage status.
+Another benefit Site24x7 has going for them is their affordable prices.

-- Cost: 30 day free trial and permanent Free package.
+- Cost: 30-day free trial and a permanent Free package.

 HostTracker also owns a huge distributed monitoring network – more than 60 locations on all the continents will show how the site performs from a specific country or region of the world.